 The Council for a Livable World promotes policies to reduce and eventually eliminate nuclear weapons and to minimize the risk of war through lobbying and by helping elect and support Members of Congress who share our goals.

-Our members can contribute to the Council’s Candidate Fund, a political action committee that raised more than $1.6 million for candidates running in 2014.
-Since 1962, we’ve helped to elect 359 members of Congress who are supportive of progressive national security and foreign policy positions, including arms control.
+Our members can contribute to the Council’s Candidate Fund, a political action committee that raised more than $1.4 million for candidates running in 2016.
+Since 1962, we’ve helped to elect more than 350 members of Congress who are supportive of progressive national security and foreign policy positions, including arms control.
 Find out more about the Council for a Livable World Candidate Fund.

 Center for Arms Control and Non-Proliferation